kleinschmidt/svalp-2016/notes.md

         * Problem is, these distributions ALSO vary, across talkers.
     * How people cope with this variability is one of the longest standing puzzles in speech perception.
         * When you meet an unfamiliar talker, you don't know what distributions they produce.
-        * Ideal adapter approach: we can formulate talker variability as a __distributional learning problem__, (( much like what is faced during development ?))
+        * Ideal adapter approach: we can formulate talker variability as a __distributional learning problem__, ( much like what is faced during development ?)
+            * (( animtation: updating beliefs, single hypothesis version ))
         * Growing body of recent work suggests that one way listeners deal with this is by __rapidly adapting__ to unfamiliar talkers: tracking speech staistics
         * (( Something about: is this the whole story??
 What's the nature of this rapid adaptation?
 Is it constrained? ))
     * But an overlooked aspect of this is where belief updating __starts__
+        * don't really just consider a single starting point...inference depends on considering many different hypotheses, and finding the one that best explains the data you've gotten.
         * if you have to consider __all__ possible distributions, the task is hopeless!
+Not hopeless, but you need a _lot_ more evidence to zero in on the right distributions.
 In one sense it's like having re-learning the language
         * of course, you're not starting from scratch! have a lot of prior experience with __other talkers__.
-        * this lets you rule out a lot of possible distributions before you've heard anything!
+        * this lets you focus on possibilities that are most likely
-        * of course the tradeoff is that if you'll have a really hard time adapting to someone whose cue distributions you've decided are really unlikely to occur.
+        * price you pay is that you rule out a lot of possible distributions before you've heard anything! you'll have a really hard time adapting to someone whose cue distributions you've decided are really unlikely to occur.
+        * key prediction: being an "ideal adapter" means that adaptation should fail sometimes, and predicts __when__ it should fail
-        * this is a really important prediction of the ideal adapter!
+        * it applies at a lot of different levels:
+            * language as a whole (non-native accents, unusual idiosyncrasies)
+            * groups of talkers (gender, dialect, etc.)
     * THe current study:
-        * Test this prediction of the ideal adapter: listeners adaptation is constrained by the range of accents that talkers typically produce.
+        * Test this at the language level: listeners' adaptation is constrained by the range of accents that talkers typically produce.
+            * proof of concept of how to test this in more specific ways
         * Qualitatively: expose people to a variety of accents and just see how well they adapt.
-        * Quantitatively: use a computational model to recover what listeners' expectations were, from the pattern of adaptation to different accents.
-Do those expectations line up with a typical talker?
+        * Quantitatively (with a computational model):
+            * is the pattern of adaptation consistent with starting from _a_ shared set of prior beliefs?
+            * if so, do those (inferred) prior beliefs reflect talker variation?
 * Experiment methods
     * distributional learning paradigm: people hear b/p minimal pairs, click on picture matching what they heard.
         * (( an actual trial, even if just a video ))